-This New Year, we’re counting down to a more positive and productive 2021.
 When UK Learns came into formation last April, our main aim was to help those facing furlough or redundancy to upskill and explore new career opportunities.
-Nine months on and our mission remains clear: UK Learns is here to prepare and empower all learners for the challenging world of work by providing access to a wide range of high-quality learning resources and affordable online courses and qualifications.
+Fast forward to today and our mission remains clear: UK Learns is here to prepare and empower all learners for the challenging world of work by providing access to a wide range of high-quality learning resources and affordable online courses and qualifications.

 From how to write a CV to what questions to expect in a job interview, we’ve got all the resources you need to help you stand out from the crowd.
 Check out our toolkit and full list of courses below to get started.